ACS Financial Information - FAQs

 - What does the term “restricted net assets” mean?

-A. Restricted net assets represent endowments and contributions received from donors for specific programs (i.e., Project SEED, ACS Scholars Program, etc.).
-These funds are reserved for a specific purpose, and therefore cannot be used by the Society for general operating expenses.
+A. Restricted net assets represent endowments and contributions received from donors that are designated for specific programs (i.e., Project SEED, ACS Scholars Program, etc.).
+These funds are reserved for a specific purpose, and cannot be used by the Society for general operating expenses.
 Only the donor may restrict the use of these assets and this provision precludes the Society from restricting its own funds.
 There are two classes of restricted net assets: permanently restricted net assets and temporarily restricted net assets.

 B. Permanently restricted net assets are limited by the donor in perpetuity.
 The initial corpus of these funds may not be spent for any reason.
-They are to be invested and the investment income and any investment gains can be spent and are governed by a charter, referred to as a “founding document”, that clearly states the purpose for which the funds are to be used.
+They are to be invested and the investment income and any investment gains can be spent as governed by a charter, referred to as a “founding document”, that clearly states the purpose for which the funds are to be used.
 An example of a program with permanently restricted net assets is the ACS Petroleum Research Fund.

 C. Temporarily restricted net assets represent contributions made to the Society for a specific purpose, event, and/or time period.
 These contributions, not just the investment income and gains, can be used to support a particular program or fund a specific event.
 Donors can place constraints or conditions on their gifts to the Society, which are clearly detailed in the related founding documents.
 Grants and Awards is an example of a program supported by temporarily restricted funds.
 All other financial activity of the Society, such as revenue generated from membership dues or from the sale of publications, is considered unrestricted and is available to be used for general operating expenses.